Jason-Staats/up-or-on-the-rocks/README.md

 ### A Time Series Analysis of Restaurant Job Recovery Post-Covid-19

 ## Overview
-The food services and drinking places sector including restaurants, bars, and similar establishments, is one of the most employment-intensive industries in the United States.
+The food services and drinking places sector, which includes restaurants, bars, and similar establishments, is one of the most employment-intensive industries in the United States.
-This project examines monthly employment trends in the sector from January 2016 through March 2026 using data from the U.S. Bureau of Labor Statistics Current Employment Statistics program.
+This project examines monthly employment trends in the sector from January 2016 through April 2026 using data from the U.S. Bureau of Labor Statistics Current Employment Statistics program.
 The central question is straightforward: did the industry fully recover from the COVID-19 collapse, or is it still on the rocks?

 ## Data Source
 - **Series:** CEU7072200001 — All Employees, Food Services & Drinking Places (NAICS 722)
 - **Provider:** U.S. Bureau of Labor Statistics, Current Employment Statistics (CES)
-- **Period:** January 2016 – March 2026
+- **Period:** January 2016 – April 2026
 - **Frequency:** Monthly
 - **Units:** Employees (raw count)
 - **Access:** BLS Public Data API v2